vitorbezzan/vitorbezzan/README.md

+Data Scientist with 8+ years of experience, with special interests in time-series, forecasting, deep learning and optimization.

 - 👋 Hi, I’m @vitorbezzan
 - 👀 I’m interested in time-series, optimization, heavy industries (Oil & Gas, Steel, Energy, Agri and Chemicals)
 - 🌱 I’m currently learning reinforcement-learning and analog electronics